 – To Be Continued –

-Please subscribe to our newsletter, so you will know when the next installment, “Siege and Showdown,” wherein, our intrepid crew corner their prey, and work to draw the evil king from his fortifications.
+Continue reading with, “Siege and Showdown,” wherein our intrepid crew corner their prey and work to draw the evil king from his fortifications.